georgelam155/cunyopenmusic/fundamentals/minorscale.md

 ## Standard 3: The Minor Scale

+Our objectives:
+- Create and analyze the minor 3rd interval
+- Find the relative minor for a given major scale (and the relative major for a given minor scale)
+- Write a natural minor scale starting on a given note
+- Write and identify minor key signatures

 ### 3.1 The Natural Minor Scale / Aeolian Mode

 Remember how we derived the major scale?
 It consisted of two identical tetrachords (W-W-H) connected together by an additional **W**hole step.